Thinking Outside Of The Box

 Puzzle E – The Bridge

-Imagine a bridge, 4 kms long and strong enough to hold 15,000 kgs, but no more.
-A loaded truck weighing exactly 15,000 kgs drives on to the bridge.
+Imagine a bridge, 4 km long and strong enough to hold 15,000 kgs, but no more.
+A loaded truck weighing exactly 15,000 kg drives onto the bridge.
 Halfway across, a sparrow weighing 35 grams lands on the truck…but the bridge doesn’t collapse.
 Why?

 Puzzle F – Wanted Poster